 How to embed your form in Wordpress

-Go back to WordPress and open the post or page where you'd like to embed it.
+Go back to WordPress, and open the post or page where you'd like to embed it.
 Paste the shortcode on the text editor, and update or publish it.
 Your form is working from now!